Why should I learn this stuff?

 Person.Person

-is optional
+INNER is optional

-that we have to JOIN
+EmployeeDepartmentHistory that we have to JOIN to

 SELECT emp.BusinessEntityID AS EmployeeID, contact.FirstName,